Development of Auction Smart Contracts on Blockchain

 }

-For auctions where bid secrecy matters until closing (sealed-bid auction), use commit-reveal:
+For auctions where bid secrecy is important until closing (sealed-bid auction), we use commit-reveal:

-keccak256(abi.encode(bid, salt, address))— hash of the bid - Reveal phase: participant reveals the actual bid and salt, contract verifies the hash
+keccak256(abi.encode(bid, salt, address))— hash of the bid - Reveal phase: participant reveals the actual bid and salt, contract checks the hash

-With parallel auctions (marketplace with multiple lots), reentrancy via ETH refund is especially dangerous.
-Use ReentrancyGuard from OpenZeppelin or strictly follow checks-effects-interactions pattern:
+In parallel auctions (marketplace with many lots), reentrancy via ETH refund is especially dangerous.
+We use ReentrancyGuard from OpenZeppelin or strictly follow the checks-effects-interactions pattern:

 // Checks